Human challenge studies in the study of infectious diseases

 Our flagship reports provide analysis of emerging research areas, covering topics such as the environment, energy, food security, and more.

-Detailed briefings produced in response to topical events or select committee inquiries.
+Detailed briefings produced in response to topical events or Select Committee inquiries.

-Short articles produced rapidly to brief parliamentarians on research developments in areas such as infectious diseases and Covid-19.
+Short articles produced rapidly to brief parliamentarians on research developments in areas such as infectious diseases and COVID-19.

-Reports produced to help Parliament plan for the future, and to support select committees with evidence for their areas of research interest.
+Reports produced to help Parliament plan for the future, and to support Select Committees with evidence for their areas of research interest.

 Reports produced in collaboration with researchers from UK universities, based on comprehensive searches of academic databases.